-The S6 body has a pressure treated solid cedar top to ensure its highest level of rigidity and stiffness.
-Consequently, this also allows for maximum harmonic vibration.
+The S6 body has a pressure-treated solid cedar top.
+This is to ensure its highest level of rigidity and stiffness.
+This also allows for maximum harmonic vibration.

-This will benefit players with a better experience.
-Projection and overall tone will be enhanced.
+It will benefit players with a better experience.
+Projection and tone will be enhanced.
 It will also increase the lifespan of the instrument.

-The cedar top will also produce a warm tone, and because it is solid, it will vibrate more than a laminated version.
-Comparatively, this results in better dynamic range, a richer sound and just larger tone.
+The cedar top will also produce a warm tone, and because it’s solid, it will vibrate more than a laminated version.
+This results in a better dynamic range, a richer sound, and just a larger tone.

 Cherry laminate also adds a crisp mid-range in the sound.
-The body is then finished with a natural semi gloss and red pick guard to add to the brilliant look of this acoustic guitar!
+The body is then finished with a natural semi gloss.
+Plus a red pick guard to add to the brilliant look of this acoustic guitar!

 Neck and Head stock

-The S6 neck is made with silver leaf maple, features a rose wood fret board, 21 frets and a 25.5 inch scale length.
+The S6 neck is made with silver leaf maple.
+It features a rosewood fretboard, 21 frets, and a 25.5-inch scale length.
 The neck feels great and is very easy to play.
 It also has a nut width of 1.8 inches and a nice matte finish for comfortable playing.

 It is actually quite impressive at the price point of this guitar.
-The tuning machine heads are of good quality and keep tune very well.
+The tuning machine heads are of good quality and keep tuning very well.

 The S6 does not come with any electronics.
-There are electronics in higher priced Seagull S6 versions and so if you have a few extra dollars to invest you will find them in another model.
+There are electronics in higher-priced Seagull S6 versions.
+If you have a few extra dollars to invest, you will find them in another model.

 Seagull S6 Sound